Chairman and Founder of Bread of Life Ministries

 organizations, foundations and churches.

-children that are both married.
-Our son Dan, his wife Laura and our
+that are both married.
+Our son Daniel, his wife Laura and our grand

-years, is actively involved full time in the ministry.
+years, is actively involved with me full time in the ministry.
 We also have

 keeping this ministry going from week to week.